burgetf/mobile_manipulation_planning/README.md

 # ROS Packages for Task Constrained Mobile Manipulation Planning

-This repository primarily contains an efficient sampling-based planning framework, called BI^(2)RRT*, that extends the [Informed RRT*] of Gammell et al. towards bidirectional search, informed sampling for omnidirectional mobile manipulator robotic platforms and satisfaction of arbitrary geometric endeffector task constraints.
+This repository primarily contains an efficient sampling-based planning framework, called BI<sup>2</sup>RRT\*, that extends the Informed RRT\* of [Gammell et al.] towards bidirectional search, informed sampling for omnidirectional mobile manipulator robotic platforms and satisfaction of arbitrary geometric endeffector task constraints.
 The associated paper of the framework presented at the IEEE/RSJ International Conference on Intelligent Robots and Systems can be found in [Burget et al.]

 Use the "*robot_motion.rosinstall*" file for downloading the ROS packages for robot [motion planning], [control] and [trajectory execution] distributed to different repositories:
 - `robot_motion_planning`: Motion Planning using different RRT-based planning algorithms (including the novel BI^(2)RRT* planning framework)